Weaning Our Wagyu Calves: A Journey of Growth

 Moving Wagyu Calves to The Pietsch Place (Part of Weise Farms)

 The move was smooth.
 We called the other weaned calves from November with our special whistle and a bag of range cubes.
-All we had to do was rattle the bag and the calves all went into the pen.
+All we had to do was rattle the bag, and the calves all went into the pen.
 Then we let the newly weaned calves out of the trailer into the pen with the ones who were used to being there.
-I think it helps them transition and the older calves help them find their way around.
+I think it helps them transition, and the older calves help them find their way around.
 It's a constant cycle.

-Challenges Faced
+Challenges Faced During Weaning

 It wasn’t all sunshine and rainbows during the weaning process.
 Just as we were getting into the swing of things, a sudden heatwave hit the area.
 We were sweating.